-The high school has a goal of enrolling 150 9th graders during the inaugural fall opening of the 2017-18 school year.
+The high school has a goal of enrolling 160 9th graders for the 2018-19 school year.
 By the fall of 2020, with students in all four grades of the school, the enrollment capacity will be capped at 600 students.

 The school is classified as a public charter school.
 There will be no additional costs to attend Purdue Polytechnic High School.